gruppe-adler/grad-scoreboard/README.md

 ```

 ## Usage
 If no second statistics array is provided, the additional window will be hidden.
+The parameter array can be generated with [GRAD Winrate Tracker](https://github.com/gruppe-adler/grad-winrateTracker) (however, if you want any other stats than games, wins, losses, winrate, winrateTracker will not work for you).
 To open the scoreboard, use
 `[duration,main stats,main headline,rank numbers,sort,2nd stats,2nd headline,2nd rank numbers,2nd sort] call grad_scoreboard_fnc_loadScoreboard`: